 Postdoctoral Researcher (Climate Econometrics)

-Nuffield College seeks to appoint several postdoctoral researchers from different disciplines to contribute to the ‘Climate Econometrics (CE)’ project (http://www.climateeconometrics.org/) whose principal aim is to improve the understanding of the impact of humanity on climate and vice versa.
+Nuffield College seeks to appoint a Postdoctoral Researcher with a background in climate modelling, statistics, econometrics, or climate economics to contribute to the ‘Climate Econometrics (CE)’ project (http://www.climateeconometrics.org/), whose principal aim is to improve the understanding of the impact of humanity on climate and vice versa.

 The post is based at Nuffield College in the University of Oxford.
-The salary will be agreed in the range £31,604 to £42,418 per annum (Grade 7).
-The post is full-time and fixed term for 3 years, with an initial probationary period of six months, and is available from October 2018 or as soon as possible thereafter.
+The salary will be £31,866 per annum.
+The start date is 1 October 2021 or as soon as possible thereafter and the post is full-time and fixed term until 30 September 2023, with an initial probationary period of six months.

 To apply online for this vacancy, please click on the 'Apply' link below.
 This will take you to the Interfolio Web Recruitment System, where you will need to register for an account (if you have not done so previously) and log in before completing an online application.

 For the online application you will be asked to complete an application form and a recruitment monitoring form, and to upload the following documents: